Newtonian potential from scattering amplitudes in super-renormalizable gravity: The Metric corrections from One-Loop Scattering Amplitudes

-\ee Ultimately, the corrections to the Newtonian potential up to second order in $(G_{N})^2$ within the one-loop approximation can be expressed as \be \ee where the integrals $N_{D-1},N^{(i)}_{D-1},i=1,2,3$ are given in Appendix B. The Newtonian potential at order $\mathcal{O}(G_N^2)$, given in Eq. (\ref{36}), is structurally governed by the spacetime dimension $D$ and four loop integrals $N_{D-1}, N^{(i)}_{D-1}$ (with $ i = 1,2,3 $), whose explicit forms are provided in Appendix B. These integrals do not admit a simple analytic expression, motivating a numerical treatment in the physically relevant case $D = 4$.
+Based on the above equation, we find that the Newtonian potential at order $\mathcal{O}(G_N^2)$, given in Eq. (\ref{36}), is structurally governed by the spacetime dimension $D$ and four loop integrals $N_{D-1}, N^{(i)}_{D-1}$ (with $ i = 1,2,3 $), whose explicit forms are provided in Appendix B. These integrals do not admit a simple analytic expression, motivating a numerical treatment in the physically relevant case $D = 4$.
 As displayed in Fig. \ref{Fig.3}, the computed potential is plotted against the dimensionless radial coordinate, the one-loop correction grows smoothly with distance, matching expected long-range behavior.
-Most notably, the potential remains completely regular as $r \to 0$, offering direct numerical evidence that the mechanism of singularity resolution, enforced by weak nonlocality, persists at the quantum level.

-\textit{Conclusion.} We have investigated the Newtonian potential in super-renormalizable gravity through scattering amplitudes, systematically including both tree-level and one-loop contributions in $D$ dimensions.
-At tree level, the potential in $D=4$ is nonsingular and governed by an error function, thereby regularizing the classical divergence.
-We further performed the first one-loop calculation of the $\mathcal{O}(G^2)$ correction, which required deriving new Feynman rules for the three-graviton vertex in the nonlocal framework.
-Although the one-loop result involves intricate integrals that preclude simple analytic forms, a numerical evaluation in four dimensions confirms unambiguously that the potential remains finite at the origin.
-This provides the first conclusive evidence that singularity resolution in super-renormalizable gravity holds at the one-loop level.
-Whether this remarkable property persists at higher loop orders remains an important question for future investigation.
+Most notably, the $\mathcal{O}(G^2)$ contribution to the potential varies at the level of $10^{-3}$ and shows a gradual increase with distance.
+At this order, the potential changes sign from negative to positive, indicating a transition from an attractive to a repulsive contribution, while the tree-level $\mathcal{O}(G)$ potential remains attractive and continues to dominate the interaction.